Meet the Staff

 Timalina Scott is an Administrative Assistant for The Leadership Center University at UT Arlington.
 Prior to joining UT Arlington in October of 2008, she worked at a global leader in motion & control technologies corporation in Tucson, Arizona.
 As Administrative Assistant for The Leadership Center, Timalina brings over twelve years of administrative assistant experience to the UTA organization.
 A Philadelphia native and a member of International Association of Administrative Professionals, she is interested in the arts and enjoys baking creative cakes,painting, swimming and watching pro football and has quickly learned that being a huge fan of the Oakland Raiders isn’t necessarily a good idea in this part of the country.

 Joey is originally from Richardson, TX and earned a Bachelor’s of Science in Criminal Justice from The University of North Texas.
 He is the Graduate Assistant for The Leadership Center while working towards his Master’s in Social Work at the UT Arlington School of Social Work.
 Prior to joining UT Arlington, he worked in government based social service delivery in Dallas, Texas.
-Joey co-facilitates the EDAD 1130 Foundations of Leadership course and advises the UTA Volunteers and the Leadership Center Student Fellow.
+Joey co-facilitates the EDAD 1130 Foundations of Leadership course and and coordinates the Alternative Breaks.
 He also assists with technical and administrative duties.

 Cindy is responsible for daily departmental fiscal management for The Leadership Center, Fraternity & Sorority Life, Campus Activities & Community Programs, University Events, Homecoming and Student Activities departmental accounts within the Division of Student Affairs.
 She has been with UT Arlington since 2004 and had previously resided in Chicago, Illinois while working as an executive assistant for a vice president in a major steel corporation for ten years.
 She also serves on the University Parking Appeals committee and the Division of Student Affairs External Funding committee.
 Cindy enjoys working with our students and her door is always open for anyone who needs guidance or just a safe place to talk.
 She also enjoys volunteering her time at University programs, events, and community wide when the need arises.
 She and her family reside in Grand Prairie with their three dogs, Baby, Prince and Gypsy.